-Australian Shepherds are loyal, affectionate and serious workers.
-All of which, are traits that make them some of the best companion family dogs.
+Australian Shepherds are loyal, affectionate, and serious workers.
+All of which, are traits that make them one of the most popular family dogs in America.
+But did you know that the Aussie is also one of the most unique breeds as well?

 Australian Shepherds come in four officially recognized colors.
 Any other colors outside these four are considered mongrel dogs (mixed with other breeds).
-For those with other color combinations, they are disqualified as purebred Aussies .
+For those with other color combinations, they may be disqualified by many kennel clubs.

 Australian Shepherds come in these four accepted coat colors: